 Chill Out With Vegan Ice Cream

-When the end of summer's heat has got you feeling hot and sticky, nothing beats a scoop (or three) of ice cream to keep you cool.
+When summer's heat has got you feeling hot and sticky, nothing beats a scoop (or three) of ice cream to keep you cool.
 Next time you’re perusing the ice cream aisle or picking a flavor at your neighborhood ice cream parlor, consider trying the dairy free variety.

 Not only is the dairy industry heavily dependent on water, it’s also a major source of pollution and creates harmful runoff that ends up in our waterways and aquifers.
 With so many plant-based alternatives on the market these days, it’s simple to make the switch to dairy-free.
 Vegans, plant-based eaters, and lactose-intolerant friends, look no further: we’ve gathered ten vegan ice creams that’ll have you sneaking into the freezer, spoon in hand.
 Dairy eaters be warned.